syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Events.md

 ## BackLayerStateChanged event

 `BackLayerStateChanged` event is triggered when the backdrop front layer page is revealed and concealed.
-The event gets triggered when [IsBackLayerRevealed](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~IsBackLayerRevealed.html)  gets changed dynamically, when revealing and concealing the frontlayer page on swiping and by touch interaction when clicking the tool bar icon.
+The event gets triggered when [IsBackLayerRevealed](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~IsBackLayerRevealed.html)  gets changed dynamically, when revealing and concealing the front layer page on swiping and by touch interaction when clicking the tool bar icon.